MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscinstallnamespaceex32.md

 The
-<b>WSCInstallNameSpaceEx32</b> function installs a specified 32-bit namespace provider.
+**WSCInstallNameSpaceEx32** function installs a specified 32-bit namespace provider.
 For providers that are able to support multiple names spaces, this function must be called for each namespace supported, and a unique provider identifier must be supplied each time.
-<div class="alert"><b>Note</b>  This call is a strictly 32-bit version of <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscinstallnamespaceex">WSCInstallNameSpaceEx32</a> for use on 64-bit platforms.
+<div class="alert">**Note**  This call is a strictly 32-bit version of <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscinstallnamespaceex">WSCInstallNameSpaceEx32</a> for use on 64-bit platforms.
 It is provided to allow 64-bit processes to access the 32-bit catalogs.</div><div> </div>

 ## -parameters